Ray Gillen: Career

 After the Phenomena recordings, Gillen joined John Sykes (previously with Whitesnake, Thin Lizzy and a different band called Badlands) with the intention to form a new band Blue Murder.
 Gillen sang demos but parted company when Sykes decided to handle vocals himself.

 Gillen then contacted Jake E. Lee (former Ozzy Osbourne guitarist) to form a band.
 In 1988, Gillen formed Badlands with Lee and recruited his friend Eric Singer with whom he had played in Black Sabbath.
-Gillen recorded three albums (Badlands, Voodoo Highway, and Dusk) with Badlands and the band toured from 1989 until 1992.
+Gillen recorded two albums (Badlands and Voodoo Highway) with Badlands and the band toured from 1989 until 1992.
+In 1998 a third album (Dusk) was released from a collection of demos recorded 1992–1993.
 They enjoyed moderate commercial success with their first two albums, but tensions between its band members, as well as problems with both management and their label Atlantic Records, hastened the band's demise.
 Gillen was briefly replaced by John West and Badlands dissolved soon afterwards.
 Their third album Dusk, which is made up of demos recorded shortly before Gillen's dismissal from the band, was released posthumously in 1998.

 Following his split from Badlands, Gillen stayed in L.A. and was involved with two projects.
 He joined forces with drummer Randy Castillo and Iggy Pop band members Whitey Kirst and Craig Pike under the name Cockfight.
 He also joined the band Terriff, led by guitarist Joe Holmes, fresh off his stint with David Lee Roth on the A Little Ain't Enough tour.
 Gillen rehearsed with the group for several months before moving back to his native New York.
 He also went to form the band Sun Red Sun with old friends.